openmrs/openmrs-owa-cohortbuilder/README.md

 ## Releasing

-In order to release set a new version in package.json and bintray.json.
-Once you commit and pushe changes to github, go to https://github.com/openmrs/openmrs-owa-cohortbuilder/releases and create a new release named after the version you want to release.
+In order to release, set a new version in package.json, bintray.json and app/manifest.webapp.
+Once you commit and push changes to github, go to https://github.com/openmrs/openmrs-owa-cohortbuilder/releases and create a new release named after the version you want to release.
 Travis CI should pick up a newly created tag and deploy the release to Bintray at https://bintray.com/openmrs/owa/openmrs-owa-cohortbuilder

 ## Issues